Antti Mäkijärvi

-Antti Mäkijärvi (born 8 December 1993) is a Finnish professional football midfielder who plays for Ykkönen side KTP.
+Antti Mäkijärvi (born 8 December 1993) is a Finnish former professional football midfielder.
 Previously, he played in German Regionalliga Nord side VfB Oldenburg.
 Mäkijärvi was born in Espoo, Finland.
 He began his senior club career playing for Pallohonka, before making his league debut for Honka at age 17 in 2011.
 After winning his first trophy, the Finnish League Cup, during his first season on league level, he helped Honka win the 2012 Cup.

 Club career

 Honka

 Mäkijärvi started his Veikkausliiga career in local team FC Honka in 2011.

 Ilves

 On 14 April 2015, Mäkijärvi signed for FC Ilves on a one-year contract.

 Oldenburg

 On 10 August 2015 it was announced that Mäkijärvi had signed a contract with VfB Oldenburg.

 Return to Honka

 On 1 April 2018, Mäkijärvi signed a 1+1 year contract with Honka.

 International career

 Mäkijärvi has 40 caps for Finland national youth teams.
 He made his debut in the UEFA European Under-21 Championship qualifications in Raatti Stadium, Oulu on 11 June 2013 in a match against Lithuania.